Kanahiro/yosegi/README.md

 - Pre-calculate quadkey for each feature.
 - Sort features by zoomlevel and quadkey.

-**By these steps, generate Pyramid-structure in a single Parquet file, just like GeoTIFF pyramid.** With pyramid structure:
+**By these steps, generate Pyramid-structure in a single Parquet file, just like GeoTIFF pyramid.**

-- Overview of entire data can be obtained quickly.
+- Like GeoTIFF, overview of entire data can be obtained quickly.
-- Unlike GeoTIFF, lower resolution data are not repeadted because it is vector.
+- Unlike GeoTIFF, lower resolution data are not repeadted because this is vector.

 <https://github.com/user-attachments/assets/4df86816-559d-4b34-b57a-2f3d4b8bd14c>